CityofPortland/pbot-federated-apps/services/support/src/pages/index.md

 # Welcome to PBOT Solutions Operations Support

-To help streamline requesting help for an issue or project, the Strategy, Data, and Performance and Technology Services Divisions have collaborated to put together a single form for requesting operations support at PBOT.
-This site is designed to help clarify the types of requests, who works on them, and guide you to the right form to address your support need.
+Use this site to submit your data, process, or technology request to the PBOT Strategy, Data, & Performance and the PBOT Technology Services Divisions.
+In PBOT, finding the right group to meet a technology-related need can be a little confusing so we’ve put together information on these pages to help you understand the types of requests you can make and who will work on them so you get your ask to the right people.

 Support Types:

-- Data Issue
+- Data issue
-- Existing Technology Enhancement
+- Existing technology enhancement
-- General Support
-- GIS
+- Maps and GIS support
-- New Technology Request (Request for Proposals)
+- New technology request
-- Performance Support (designing, thinking through performance metrics and program evaluation strategies)
+- Performance support
-- Process Support (discovery, mapping, improvement, optimization)
+- Process support
-- Training Needs
+- Training needs

 [Submit your support request](./requests)